CMAP-REPOS/LUI-wiki/1300_Institutional.md

         municipality.
 On the other hand, if this type of facility shares a parcel with other municipal functions (i.e. fire station), then code it 1330 Govt.

--   ''Q: How do I code a parcel containing a building in which the US Post Office is located when the parcel is coded as commercial by the county and is owned privately, not by the US Government?
+-   *Q: How do I code a parcel containing a building in which the US Post Office is located when the parcel is coded as commercial by the county and is owned privately, not by the US Government?*
     -   **A:** If the building appears to ONLY contain the US Post Office and is not also being used by other tenants, then code it **1330 Government**.
 Sometimes we have found smaller post offices in buildings owned privately.
 However, if the building also contains other offices or tenants, then code it **1215 Urban Mix**.

 -   *Q: How do I code a parcel that is owned by the State of Illinois that has 2 houses on it that appear to be occupied and used as homes, not offices for state employees.
 The county use code is